Ignite-Laboratories/Enigmaneering/enigma2/E2S2 - Delta Encoding.md

 Essentially, we've _reflected_ the exponential curvature of potential bit drop across the midpoint.
-As most binary information is _extremely grey,_ this action increases our chances of getting a potential bit drop from representing the value in it's numeric form _dramatically!_  The _official_ midpoint formula is very simple, but intentionally yields the _inverse_ of the above midpoint counting scheme.
+As most binary information is _extremely grey,_ this action increases our chances of getting a potential bit drop from representing the value in its numeric form _dramatically!_  The _official_ midpoint formula is very simple, but intentionally yields the _inverse_ of the above midpoint counting scheme.
 I promise that will make _absolute_ sense in the next solution -